Save the Date!

 Parking & transportation

 Take public transit!
-There is a free bus system that brings you right to the Canyons Village and provides easy access to the Cabriolet free chair lift/Festival Village area.
-The green "Spire/224 Local" bus line will bring you to the Canyons Village Transit Hub.
+There is a free bus system that brings you right to the Canyons Village and provides easy access to the Cabriolet FREE chair lift that will take you to the festival forum.
 To view the bus routes, click here.